5l1v3r1/Lin8x-Discontinued/README.txt

 - Fixed the bugs for the Linux Payload Maker
 - Changed "Learn to Hack" Section to [96]

+V.7 - Lin8x made: The Mac-xxed Out Update
+- Added a MAC Changer Section to Menu
+- Added "Random MAC Address" to MAC Changer Section
+- Added "Custom MAC Address" to MAC Changer Section
+- Added "See Macchanger/Hardware Specific List" to MAC Changer Section
+- Added "Hacking With Antenna (WEP Cracking, MITM Attacks, etc)" Section to the "Device Scanning + Exploitation" Section
+- Added "Hunt Down & Crack WEP WIFIs"
+- Added the "Download Requirments" section to the Main Menu
+- Fixed All and/or, Major Bugs in the Program

 ----------------------------------------------------------------------------------------------

 How to install: (Through File)